Leica X-U Typ 113 vs Canon 5D Mark IV

 The Leica X-U (Typ 113) and the Canon EOS 5D Mark IV are two digital cameras that were revealed to the public, respectively, in January 2016 and August 2016.
 The X-U Typ 113 is a fixed lens compact, while the 5D Mark IV is a DSLR.
 The cameras are based on an APS-C (X-U Typ 113) and a full frame (5D Mark IV) sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Canon provides 30.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 16.1 megapixels, whereas the Canon provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica X-U Typ 113 vs Canon 5D Mark IV

 An illustration of the physical size and weight of the Leica X-U Typ 113 and the Canon 5D Mark IV is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is considerably larger (58 percent) than the Leica X-U Typ 113.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the X-U Typ 113 is water-proof up to 3m and can, thus, be used for underwater photography.